GNOME/adwaita-fonts/.gitlab/issue_templates/default.md

 <!--
-Do not report issues with the font itself, this repository is only for building external fonts.
+Do not report issues with the fonts themselves, this repository is only for building external fonts.

 You can report issues at the corresponding issue trackers: